artipie/artipie/.wiki/repositories/hexpm.md

 ```
 You can also [override](https://hexdocs.pm/hex/Mix.Tasks.Hex.Config.html#module-config-overrides) it with an environment variable(**HEX_API_URL**) or with `mix hex.config`.

-Then you can use the following command for publish artifact of your mix project:
+Then you can use the following command to publish artifact of your mix project:
 ```bash
 mix hex.publish package
 ```